-Commencing with this year's annual meeting of stockholders, we will conduct a non-binding stockholder vote on the compensation of our Named Executive Officers (commonly known as a "Say-on-Pay" vote).
-At last year's annual meeting, we conducted a non-binding stockholder vote on the frequency of future Say-on-Pay votes (commonly known as a "Say-When-on-Pay" vote).
+We are required to conduct non-binding stockholder votes on the compensation of our Named Executive Officers (commonly known as a "Say-on-Pay" vote).
+At our 2019 annual meeting of stockholders, we conducted a non-binding stockholder vote on the frequency of future Say-on-Pay votes (commonly known as a "Say-When-on-Pay" vote).
 We recommended that such votes be conducted annually and our stockholders overwhelmingly approved that recommendation.
+We will hold a Say-on-Pay vote at each annual meeting until the time our stockholders vote to hold the Say-on-Pay vote at a different frequency.
 See Proposal 2 in this Proxy Statement.

-We value the opinions of our stockholders.
-Our Board of Directors and the Compensation Committee will consider the outcome of Say-on-Pay votes, as well as feedback received throughout the year, when making compensation decisions for our executive officers, including our Named Executive Officers.
+At the 2021 Annual Meeting, approximately 99% of the votes cast in connection with the stockholders advisory vote on compensation of the NEOs were cast in favor of the proposal.
+We value the opinions of our stockholders We have considered this voting result, and our Board of Directors and the Compensation Committee will consider the outcome of Say-on-Pay votes, as well as feedback received throughout the year, when making compensation decisions for our executive officers, including our Named Executive Officers.